Clayton County company withdraws request to ship 2 billion gallons of water out west

-CLAYTON, Iowa -- Officials from a Clayton County business have withdrawn their request to withdraw 2 billion gallons of water annually from private wells to be shipped to western states.
+CLAYTON, Iowa — Officials from a Clayton County business have withdrawn their request to draw 2 billion gallons of water annually from private wells to be shipped to western states.

 In a letter dated Feb.
 12, Pattison Sand Co. owner Kyle Pattison withdrew a request made to the Iowa Department of Natural Resources in November.
 The company had sought to use the water to “supply community water to areas out west that are experiencing water shortages,” according to the request.